mcostalba/Stockfish/Readme.md

 friendly king safety weights in evaluation.
 Higher values will lead to more defensive play.
 * **Min Split Depth** *[Integer, Default: 0, Min: 0, Max: 12]*: Minimum depth
 at which threads may branch out on multi-core systems.
+The optimal value may differ from system to system.
 * **Threads** *[Integer, Default: 1, Min: 1, Max: 64]*: The number of threads
 to use during the search.
 This number should be set to the number of cores in your CPU.